"This is our calling: to heal wounds, to bind what is broken, to bring home those who are lost."

 “Throughout the years more than 150 Sisters have served in various ministries in Louisiana.
 These courageous women have left an indelible mark on our communities and continue to do so each day as they work in our facilities in administration, nursing, pastoral care, finance, legal and education,” said John Finan, CEO of the Franciscan Missionaries of our Lady Health System.

-Beginning in Fall of 2011, Sr. Martha Ann Abshire, f.m.o.l., joined Our Lady of the Lake College as Campus Minister.
-As the first campus minister in the college's history, Sister Martha Ann, a 1972 alumna, will bring vision, purpose and faith to this role.
+In the Fall of 2011, Sr. Martha Ann Abshire, f.m.o.l., joined Franciscan Missionaries of Our Lady University as Campus Minister.
+As the first campus minister in the University's history, Sister Martha Ann, a 1972 alumna, brought vision, purpose and faith to this role.

 College’s Board of Trustees

-In 2013 Sister Margarida Maria Vasques, o.s.f., joined the College’s Board of Trustees to serve in the role of Member-at-Large.
+In 2013 Sister Margarida Maria Vasques, o.s.f., joined the University’s Board of Trustees to serve in the role of Member-at-Large.

 By selflessly serving others in the manner of St. Francis of Assisi, the Sisters continue to illuminate the purpose and possibility of our healthcare ministry.